ClickHouse/ClickHouse/docs/en/sql-reference/statements/alter/view.md

   ADD COLUMN browser String,
   ADD COLUMN cost Float64;

--- Column does not have to match in the materialized view and TO -- (destination table), so the next alter does not break insertion.
+-- Column do not have to match in a materialized view and TO -- (destination table), so the next alter does not break insertion.

 ALTER TABLE events_by_day